 If you haven’t done it yet, it’s time to make training videos for your employees.
 On-demand video training offers them a new way of gaining new skills and knowledge at their own pace.

 Luckily, you don’t need to turn to a production company to make quality, engaging videos.
-There are tools and proven best practices you can use to create professional training videos without much video-making experience.
+You can use tools and proven best practices to create professional training videos without much video-making experience.
 Ready to discover them?
 Read on.